emmatyping/cpython/Modules/_zstd/README.md

 1. Ask about compile guard for OUTPUT_BUFFER_MAX_BLOCK_SIZE ?
 2. ~~TODOs in code base~~
 3. ~~Go over class `__init__`/class docs to see if they should be refactored~~
 4. Windows build system support (ref https://devguide.python.org/developer-workflow/extension-modules/#updating-msvc-project-files).
-Still not sure how to add zstd properly to cpython-source-deps
+Still not sure how to add zstd properly to cpython-source-deps/PCbuild system
 5. Add test for method 20 reading to test_zipfile
 6. Defaults and more tests for threading
 7. Add docs for CParameter/DParameter
 8. Add deprecations for existing compression libraries
-9. Fuzzing (upstream libfuzzer integration and use it)
+9. ~~Fuzzing (upstream libfuzzer integration and use it)~~ Upstream already is fuzzed via oss-fuzz.
+Should investigate in a follow up if this is possible to add.

 PEP/Review open questions:
 1. When to deprecate `import lzma` etc?